anttisalonen/progbook/rst/git2.rst

 We now have one more commit in our clone than in our original repository.

-The typical flow, e.g. when working with a repository in github or generally a central repository, is to push the change to the *origin*, i.e. to the repository that was used for creating the clone:
+The typical flow, e.g. when working with a repository in GitHub or generally a central repository, is to push the change to the *origin*, i.e. to the repository that was used for creating the clone:

 .. code-block:: bash